 12. There are clean and modern toilets everywhere!

 I don’t know about you, but the cleanliness of toilets matters a big deal to me when I travel.
-In Tokyo, even if it’s a public toilet at a busy station like Harajuku, or one outside Meiji Shrine – in the middle of the woods with 100,000 trees, you’re guaranteed clean, modern toilets!
+In Tokyo, even if it’s a public toilet at a busy station like Harajuku, or one outside Meiji Shrine – in the middle of the woods with 100,000 trees or even up on a mountain, when I went hiking at Mt Takao, you’re guaranteed clean, modern toilets!
 Amazing!

 Also, have you thought of trying a Japanese bidet toilet?
 With lots of buttons that give you control over water pressure, water direction, and even music to drown out any weird sounds from your body?
 And warm seats too?
 Japanese toilet systems are simply the best thing invented.